gustofied/P2Engine/README.md

 ## Section 4

 ### Ledger

+[is it leger that will call it? this is like the question im asking myself ledger, ledger operations]

 Canton Network, The network of networks as they say, currently in our framework here it serves as a great enable to test out working with a ledger for some basic stuff.
 It gives us and it has the functions which something like P2Engine in the future will happen to like to explore such as, more on this and why -> artilce